 Learn what suffering is, and you will possess the capacity to escape it.

-The Acts of John has scenes that are funny and scenes that weirdly grotesque, but in the end it offers hope to those who live amid suffering and death – the God Jesus has come to rescue you from evil, suffering, and death and to give you righteousness, peace, and life.
+The Acts of John has scenes that are funny and weirdly grotesque scenes.
+In the end it offers hope to those who live amid suffering and death: The God Jesus has come to rescue you from evil, suffering, and death and to give you righteousness, peace, and life.

 Common Questions About the Acts of John

 John was a young apostle, supposedly banished by the Roman authorities, and wrote the book of Revelation.